0xTechnician/FTX_TWAP/README.md

 ## How to use

+### Install requests library (allowing to execute http request to FTX)

+Make sure to have python3 installed on your computer.

+Using powershell or a linux terminal :

+> pip3 install -r requirements.txt

 ### Modify ftx_twap/twap.py
 Modify the code of twap.py with the credentials of your FTX account (API_KEY, API_SECRET, SUBACCOUNT_NAME) and the markets you want to TWAP.

 ### Create a scheduled task